Cart 0

 For Research

-This year, the open call residency will be offered in two sessions: one in Spring, and one in Fall.
+This year, the open call residency will be offered in sessions.
 Cohorts of three* will be selected, with the opportunity to engage as a group with The Luminary’s staff for visits to local art centers, studios, and destinations around the city.
 Residents are encouraged to spend time together, or individually, as they desire.

 In recognizing the residency as an opportunity for creative networking and community building across cities, states, and nations– cohorts will be designed to support sharing across disciplines and locales.